 Note: remember to set the ISO dial on your camera to match that of the film speed you are using.

-This method is designed for shooting B&W and color negative film when outdoors and during daylight hours when the sun is high.
-It is a method that will allow you to get pretty accurate exposure without having to resort to using a meter.
+This method is primarily for shooting B&W and color negative film whilst outdoors and during daylight hours when the sun is high.
+It is a simple method that will allow you to get pretty accurate exposure without having to rely fully on the camera meter.

-For example: My camera is loaded with ISO 200 film, so I set my aperture to f/16 and my shutter speed to 1/200s.
+For example: If the camera is loaded with ISO 200 film, set the aperture to f/16 and shutter speed to 1/200s.

 For changes in lighting, you can compensate by opening up your aperture.

 f/5.6 - for heavy overcast

 f/4 - for sunset